 Objective 1.20 To document information on scalability for technology plans for Network, IT Ops, Data Center, and Production Application in the following scenarios: 1% probability event (1 in 100 year), 2% probability event (1 in 50 year), and 4% probability event (1 in 25 year).
 Description Identify the core areas of information technology that need to be scaled pre-event or are scalable post-event.
 Purpose To ensure Associations' readiness for capacity demands up to a 1-in-100-year event.
 Participants IT Action Plans IT Ops establishes plans for the following: Purchasing printing services and/or printers, toner, fax machines, scanners, printers, headsets, and other office equipment.
 Ensuring pre- and post-incident processes and procedures are in place to quickly scale up to meet user demands for hardware, software, and telephone needs.
 Establishing relationships with staffing firms in order to scale up required resources to add and configure additional users.
-Network Maintains the Internet bandwidth and capacity for up to a 1-in-100-year event.
+Maintains the Internet bandwidth and capacity for up to a 1-in-100-year event.
 Maintains plans for ordering, installing, and configuring network switches in order to scale up ports for network access in the Austin office.
 (May be outsourced.)
 Maintains adequate capacity for up to a 1-in-100-year event at this time TWIA currently has enough capacity to for all cubes currently in the building.
 Production Application Support Works with business users to prepare a list of mission critical applications necessary to support an incident response.
 Establishes change management controls to ensure problems are not introduced into production environments during an incident response.
 Partners with business users to determine whether or not any interruptions to production environments will be allowed and when.
 Works with HR to determine staffing needs.
-Data Center Systems Maintains adequate server capacity for up to a one-in-100-year event; if need arises, IT can add server capacity with no more than a two-week turnaround.
+Data Center Systems Maintains adequate server capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+IT capacity for up to a one in 100 year events if need arises.
+Maintains adequate server capacity for up to a one-in-100-year event; if need arises, IT can add server capacity with no more than a two-week turnaround.
 Maintains contract through Agility for workstations, network, computer, telephone, and supplies.
-Exhibits, or Related Documents Additional Information IT has ownership for Enterprise disaster recovery (DR) planning covering Data Center Recovery and Office Space.
-Compliance QA or Testing
+Exhibits, or Related Documents Additional Information Compliance IT has ownership for Enterprise disaster recovery (DR) planning covering Data Center Recovery and Office Space.
+QA or Testing